4lowtherabbit/4lowTheRabbit.github.io/blogs/2019/10/SNAT/index.md

 Every IP address is limited to open 65536 ports at the most.
 A typical App Service stamp has 5 outbound IP addresses for its SNAT load balancer.
 These ports are shared by all instances inside a stamp.
 A typical App Service stamp has thousands of instances. **The SNAT ports is a limited resource of a stamp**.

 Things can get worse if applications open and close connections frequently.
-According to: [https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-outbound-connections#tcp-snat-port-release](docs.microsoft.com/en-us/azure/load-balancer/load-balancer-outbound-connections#tcp-snat-port-release)
+According to: [The **TCP SNAT port release** section of **Outbound connections in Azure**](docs.microsoft.com/en-us/azure/load-balancer/load-balancer-outbound-connections#tcp-snat-port-release)

 > TCP SNAT port release
 > * If either server/client sends FINACK, SNAT port will be released after 240 seconds.